KRFOSS/kali-docs/virtualization/install-virtualbox-guest-vm/index.md

 Now click on the vdi file that contain your virtual machine.
 Now you can adjust the size of the virtual machine.
 After adjusting the size, click on 'Apply'.

 ![](vb-20.png)

+Boot up Kali Linux and utilize gparted or a comparable tool to extend the partition and filesystem, ensuring the new space is allocated correctly.